 Today, I am sharing how to make a Christmas wreath.
-Also, it’s the third day of Christmas in July and a GIVEAWAY!!

-If you would missed the beginning of Christmas in July and want a chance to win the giveaway, visit this post.
+Visit this post.
 By the way, this post has an easy craft for the entire family to enjoy.

-For those of you who are to Cloches & Lavender welcome.
+For those of you who are new to Cloches & Lavender welcome.
 I have an affection for crafting and decorating especially for the holidays.

 However, seasonal wreath making is fun for me.
 It allows me to be creative and come up with different ideas how to make a wreath for the holidays.